 100 People Honored Lisa Kuivinen at Ghost Bike Installation Ceremony

-Nearly 100 family members, friends, and members of the cycling community turned out on Saturday to honor art student Lisa Kuivenen with a “ghost bike” installation ceremony at the site where Lisa was fatally struck last month.
+Nearly 100 family members, friends, and members of the cycling community turned out on Saturday to honor art student Lisa Kuivinen with a “ghost bike” installation ceremony at the site where Lisa was fatally struck last month.
 Ghost bikes are white-painted bicycles locked at crash sites to memorialize victims and raise awareness of the need for safer streets.

 Around 8:15 a.m. on August 16, flatbed truck driver Antonio Navarro, 37, merged into the green-painted bike lane at 874 North Milwaukee while making a right turn onto Racine, running over the cyclist, according to police.
-Kuivenen, who was studying animation at the School of the Art Institute of Chicago and was also an avid ballroom dancer, swimmer, and musician, would have turned 21 last Thursday.
+Kuivinen, who was studying animation at the School of the Art Institute of Chicago and was also an avid ballroom dancer, swimmer, and musician, would have turned 21 last Thursday.

 Family members, friends, classmates attended Saturday’s ceremony, joined by many others who didn’t know Kuivinen.
 Dozens of people rode together to the event from the finish line of the Cuttin Crew Classic bike race.